atomjack/plugbotapi/README.md

 Also emitted is the following:

 * roomJoin: emitted when the bot has completed joining the room and is ready to send actions/receive events.
+* invalidLogin: emitted when the bot is unable to login, possibly due to an invalid auth cookie.

 ## Actions